 Attend Intensive Outpatient Treatment

-Outpatient treatment allows you to receive the support you need without you having to spend time confined to a treatment facility.
+Outpatient treatment allows you to receive the support you need without having to spend time confined to a treatment facility.
 An intensive outpatient treatment plan is lower cost than inpatient care and also allows you to remove yourself from your addiction in a day-to-day setting with those you want to spend time with.

 Ask for Help